paranext/usfm-tools/README.md

 TODO: incorporate changes
 - Figure out a way to get this to where you can work on the rest of the code
 - Transform 3.1 to 3.0 somehow?
+- Milestones don't have a space after the opening marker if there are no attributes
+  - `usfm:tag` `afterout` is completely empty
+    - attribute markers also have `afterout` but it's different in most cases
+    - `cat` has empty `afterout`, but it also has `usfm:endtag` with non-empty `afterout`
 - Do some work to encode that the `usx`, `usfm`, and `USJ` markers are different in each standard
 - TODO: Should all the special attribute stuff be on `markerType` instead?
 Some risk in that `cat` is a marker attribute on all `note` marker types, but maybe that's coincidence
 - Explain how the terms I am using from XML sorta map to the USFM concepts but aren't exact one-to-one equals